bismuthfoundation/Bismuth/datadir/Readme.md

 - prints label and paths at start, then waits 10 sec

 - heavy3a.bin default location is now datadir.
-config file can optionally specify anotehr path.
+config file can optionally specify another path.
 With no path, datadir/ is assumed.
 - ipresolv.json (500_hypernode) from datadir/live
+- powstatus.json (500_hypernode) from datadir/live

+powstatus.json could need a symlink to the base dir, until the hypernode code also can make use of datadir.

+# Plugins

+Most common plugins - including the hypernodes plugin - are included in the evo branch.
+Not sure they will stick because code dup, but while reorg this makes things easier.

 # Missing